-In the sample graph here, the highest priority is assigned to the threat that is the most likely, with the most impact - Threat 1.
+In the sample graph in the slide, the highest priority is assigned to the threat that is the most likely, with the most impact - Threat 1.
 This threat was previously identified in the threat analysis table as a situation in which Armed Group X constitutes a threat of physical violence against Civilian Population Group A.